TESTING THE BOUNDARIES

 Out of nowhere, Mr. Meixner sued, claiming that the sawmill had cut down 73 trees on his land before replacing the second of the three fences.

 The sawmill said, “Yup.
 Sure did.”
-These Minnesotans are people of few words (when they’re not saying things like “hunky dory”).
+These Minnesotans are people of few words, when they’re not saying things like “hunky dory.”
 But the sawmill employee did say, “Had to cut down the trees to build the new fence.
 Meixner agreed.”
 Those words were plenty, and the jury found for the sawmill.

 On appeal, the Court agreed with the level-headed jurors.
 It first adopted the general principle that trees on a boundary line are owned in common by the property owners, and neither may cut down a boundary tree without consent of the other.
 But here, the Court said, it’s pretty clear that the sawmill employees had Mr. Meixner’s OK to axe the trees.
 After all, the Court observed, Mr. Meixner had given the sawmill permission to build the new fence, and he even shared the cost.
-If there is permission given to enter onto the property to build a new fence, that permission implies authority to do all acts necessary to completion of the task.
+If permission is given to enter onto the property to build a new fence, that permission implies authority to do all acts necessary to completion of the task.